bmx-ng/bmx-site/docs/api/brl/brl_blitz.md

 Begin declaration of a Try block.
 End Rem

+SuperStrict

+Local a:Int

 Try
-	repeat
+	Repeat
 		a:+1
-		print a
+		Print a
-		if a>20 throw "chunks"
+		If a>20 Throw "chunks"
-	forever
+	Forever
-Catch a$
+Catch e:String
-	print "caught exception "+a$
+	Print "caught exception "+e
 EndTry
 ```